Contents

 10. Join a Swahili Cooking Class

-Swahili people are well known for delicious curries, seafood, and spices.
+Swahili cuisine is well known for its delicious curries, seafood, and spices.
+Visitors to Tanzania can enroll in the short course on food preparation.

+Swahili cuisine reflects a fusion of Arabic, African, and Indian influences.
 You can subscribe to a short course on traditional food preparation.

 Learn how to prepare traditional dishes, including pilau rice, biryani, and coconut-based curries.